TIMSS 2015 Design

 First stage: sampling schools

-• Probability proportional to the size of the school (PPS)
+• Selection probability proportional to the size of the school (PPS)

-• According to important (demographic) variables (e.g., region of the country, school type or source of funding, level of urbanization)
+• Optional: stratification of schools according to (demographic) variables of interest (e.g., school type or source of funding, level of urbanization, region of the country), either explicit or implicit

 • Random-start fixed-interval systematic sampling

-• Schools sampled at the same time for field test and main data collection
+• Schools sampled at the same time for field trial and main data collection

 General notes

-• All sampling activities monitored and documented by Statistics Canada and IEA Hamburg staff
+• All sampling activities were monitored and documented by Statistics Canada and IEA Hamburg staff.

 Sample size